Bryan-2680/Cybersecurity-GRC-portfolio/README.md

-# Cybersecurity-GRC-portfolio
+# Cybersecurity GRC portfolio
-Cybersecurity GRC portfolio demonstrating risk assessment, incident response, access control, and security monitoring in enterprise-style scenarios.
+Cybersecurity GRC portfolio demonstrating risk assessment, vulnerability analysis, incident response, access control, and security monitoring in enterprise-style scenarios.

 ## About Me
 I am a cybersecurity and GRC-focused professional currently working as an Application Support Engineer at Verizon.
 In my role, I support enterprise SAP and EDI systems, with a focus on vendor onboarding, system integration, incident investigation, and resolving operational issues.